FrancoisVongue/fp-way/README.md

 <br>Function returns the result of passing value to the Unary function
 <br>of the first tuple where predicate returns true.

-This function works similar to switch..case construction.
+This function works similar to switch...case construction.
 ```ts
 const value = 22;